Patino5/frontendProject/README.md

 # frontendProject

-Dad Joke Generator
-The Dad Joke Generator is a simple web application that allows users to discover and enjoy a collection of dad jokes.
+Dad Joke Generator is a simple web application that allows users to discover and enjoy a collection of dad jokes.
 Whether you need a good laugh or want to share a groan-inducing joke with friends, this website has you covered.

 Table of Contents
 Features
-Demo
 Getting Started
 Usage
 Contributing